shayngr/cmsUIAutomation/README.md

 # cmsUIAutomation

-Testing framework using Selenium 3.x from scratch
+Testing framework using Selenium 3.x / Java from scratch